yunuskorkmaz/docs.tr-tr/docs/framework/unmanaged-api/hosting/iclrpolicymanager-setactionontimeout-method.md

 #### <a name="parameters"></a>Parametreler
  `operation`
- [in] Aşağıdakilerden birini [EClrOperation](../../../../docs/framework/unmanaged-api/hosting/eclroperation-enumeration.md) işlemi zaman aşımı eylemi belirtmek üzere belirten değerleri.
+ [in] Aşağıdakilerden birini [EClrOperation](../../../../docs/framework/unmanaged-api/hosting/eclroperation-enumeration.md) zaman aşımı eylemi belirtmek istediğiniz işlemi belirten değer.
 Aşağıdaki değerleri desteklenir:

 -   OPR_AppDomainUnload